 - Anyone who invests during a recession bears the risk of a complete loss, just like in a bull market.
 But if you assume that prices will rise again in the future (as they have always done so far), then every crash brings you closer to the final bottom of the recession from which prices will rise again.

 - Gold and precious metals can hedge your portfolio in crises.
 Over a long period of several decades, however, gold has underperformed the broader market.

 - Real estate can also be an option.
 In times of crisis, they tend to lose value and thus offer favorable entry opportunities.
-REITs have even outperformed the broader market since 1995.
+REITs have even outperformed the broader market.

 - Overall, I think it is a good idea to invest broadly in the market and especially in stocks with a defensive business model.
 Here you also have the opportunity to make diversified investments in the real estate sector.

 - It is essential that you know the risk profile of your investment.
 In any case, you should always carry out thorough due diligence before you invest.

 Is it possible to make money during a recession